What Are Your Power Tools Really Worth?

 Current-generation tools hold value best.
 Older models with discontinued battery platforms or superseded specifications depreciate more steeply.

-Tips for Scanning Your Power Tools
+Tips for scanning your Power Tools

 1